marinoandrea/wikidata-entity-linking/README.md

     ./setup.sh

+WARNING: we encountered an error in the Elastic Search startup when the following command was not run in the host environment before running the setup script:

+    sudo sysctl -w vm.max_map_count=262144

 WARNING: this may raise some errors during the installation of additional python dependencies.
 We noticed that additional system-level peer dependencies may have to be installed (although we were able to run the program without).
 If necessary, you should be able to install them using the following command:

     sudo apt install libcairo2-dev